germanasergi/DeltaTwin-od-mucilage/README.md

 └── requirements.txt
 ```

-This structure includes the main directories and files necessary for the DestinE DeltaTwin workflow creation for Sentinel2 L2A product generation with AI.
+This structure includes the main directories and files necessary for the DestinE DeltaTwin workflow creation for AI mucilage detection using Sentinel-2 products.